-- Action by archaeologist - a) Inspect site and confirm addition to project GIS - b) Advise NHC and request written permission to remove findings from work area - c) Recovery, packaging and labelling of findings for transfer to National Museum d) Recovery of remains and removal to National Museum or National Forensic Laboratory, as directed.
+- Inspect site and confirm addition to project GIS. - Advise NHC and request written permission to remove findings from work area. - Recovery, packaging and labelling of findings for transfer to the National Museum.

-In the event of discovering human remains
+In the event of discovering human remains the site manager should have the following undertaken: -

-- a) Actions as above

-- b) Field inspection by archaeologist to confirm that remains are human

-- c) Advise and liaise with NHC and Police
+- Complete actions as above for chance finds - Field inspection by archaeologist to confirm that remains are human. - Advise and liaise with NHC and Police - Recovery of remains and removal to National Museum or National Forensic Laboratory, as directed.